cpinitiative/usaco-guide/content/3_Bronze/3_Bronze_Collections.md

 ### Stacks

-A stack is a Last In First Out (LIFO) data structure that supports three operations: `push`, which adds an element to the top of the stack, `pop`, which removes an element from the top of the stack, and `peek`, which retrieves the element at the top without removing it, all in $O(1)$ time.
-Think of it like a real-world stack of papers.
+A stack is a **Last In First Out** (LIFO) data structure that supports three operations: `push`, which adds an element to the top of the stack, `pop`, which removes an element from the top of the stack, and `peek`, which retrieves the element at the top without removing it, all in $O(1)$ time.
+Think of it like a real-world stack of papers (or cards).

 ```java
 Stack<Integer> s = new Stack<Integer>();